 Instead of rewarding the model on getting just the right answer, we’re rewarding it on generating a thought_trace that lead it to get the right answer.

 In the example above we only generated one thought_trace to keep it simple, but in practice we generate a bunch (perhaps with different temperature values) to widen the search space (otherwise would need a LOT more examples).
 Which knobs are tuned depends on the AI vendor.
-This overall process of “generate a bunch of thoughts, see if they work, reward correct ones” is called “STaR” reasoning.

-There are various algorithms for evaluating thought traces; the two we are using in our examples are Process Reward Models and RL with Verifiable Rewards.
+Finally, there are various algorithms for evaluating thought traces; the two we are using in our examples are Process Reward Models and RL with Verifiable Rewards.

 Tool Use